Chill-project/Documentation/source/development/bundles/custom-fields.rst

 Two methods are available :

 * In your app/config.yml file.
 This is the easiest method, but discouraged because it will reduce the ease for installation.
-* In your Configuration class
+* In your Extension class : harder for devs, easier for installers.

 In app/config.yml file
 """"""""""""""""""""""